How To Handover Your Project Successfully

 - Lay the Ground Rules:In addition to addressing your concerns up front with the team, you can set certain ground rules around the scheduling software…For example, you could include a window of 30-60 bug free days on the application before the development team can fully disengage from the current project.
 This will give them an incentive to do their best work up front and be mindful of where they fit into the project scheduling software plan.

 Hot potato was a fun game to play as a kid.
-It’s not quite as fun to play as a project manager who is tasked with making sure the project in the scheduling software is running smoothly.
+It’s not quite as fun to play as a project manager who is tasked with making sure the project is running smoothly.
 Work closely with both teams to understand if this is an issue within your company, and then implement the steps above to resolve the issue.

 Try ProjectManager.com FREE for 30 days and you’ll always end up a winner when the music stops playing!
 As a Project Manager, one of your jobs is to plan your project in detail.
 Using the Project Planner included in ProjectManager.com, you can create a detailed task list, schedule the start and end dates of tasks and add links between them.
 Include the 30 day bug free window in your plan as one of these tasks.
 You’ll experience a much smoother transition between Development and Production Support on your next project!